tkw1536/ggman/README.md

 - `%` is replaced by the second unused component of the URI (commonly a username)
 - `$` is replaced by all remaining components in the URI joined with a '/'.
 Also stops all special character processing afterwards.
 If `$` does not exist in the cspec, it is assumed to be at the end of the CANSPEC.
+Furthermore, the special CANSPEC `$$` always the original url unchanged.

 A couple of examples can be found below: